 Our Most Common Advice for Patients

 We often work with patients who have been diagnosed with depression by their physician.
-Here are 4 tips we commonly suggest to them:
+Here are 3 tips (and a bonus tip) we often recommend:

 1. Exercise 5 days/week for 20 minutes.
 Low to medium impact physical activity, such as walking or swimming, is recommended.
 This will give you a boost in energy and help you make better decisions.